MV451/Maya_BSE_Portfolio_/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Starter Project
-Introduction:
+Summary:

 My starter project was a mini cat lamp that lights up whenever it is in the dark.
 The purpose of this starter project was mainly for me to gain experience in soldering multiple pieces together.
 The parts of the cat body are made up of the same material circuit boards are made up of so it will not burn when soldering.
 The project also came with a photoresistor, transistor, LED, 100k resistor, switch, and battery.

-Materials:
+Components Used:

-- Cat lamp pieces
+- Cat lamp pieces: Makes up the body of the cat lamp.
 - Photoresistor: A type of light dependent resistor.
 The more light shining on it means there will be less resistance.
 - Transistor: Is like a switch that only allows current to move through it when there is current or voltage.
 - LED: Stands for light emitting diode.
 Current can only flow one way through (the longer leg is positive while the shorter leg is negative), so it is important to have it    oriented correctly in the circuit.